Tennessee Democratic Party: 1860–1945

-Post New Deal Era – present
+1945–present

 The Democratic Party in Tennessee was still the dominant party throughout the New Deal era, and gave rise to the political bosses in both Memphis and Nashville.
 In Memphis, E.H.
 Crump rose to power using his influence statewide politics to build political power in Memphis and to get folks that he approved of elected to office.
 He welded a lot of power until the mid-1940s before his influence began to wane and finally ended in the 1950s.

 In the 1950s, Tennessee voters began shifting away from the Democratic Party as the Civil Rights Movement began to pick up steam.
 Since 1952, Tennessee has only voted Democratic in Presidential Election four times in 1964, 1976, 1992, and 1996.
 Since the late 1960s Republicans began to chip away at the control that the Democratic Party held in the state starting in 1967 when Howard Baker was elected to the US Senate, followed by Bill Brock's election to the US Senate and with the election of Winfield Dunn to the Governor's office in 1971.

 Democratic Control continued to wane throughout the remainder of the 20th century as Republicans continued to gain traction with conservatives in the state.
 By 2000, Tennessee was in the spotlight again, this time for election between then Vice President Al Gore of Carthage, Tennessee and George W. Bush of Texas.
 Gore campaigned heavily throughout the state, but by the time the polls had closed George W. Bush had picked up the state's electoral votes.